aidanreilly/outline2dita/README.md

 ## Creating the DITA project

-1. Double-click *convert-outline2ditamap.bat* to start the script.
+1. Double-click *generate_outline.bat* to generate the files and open the output folder.
-2. Click **Choose File** and select the outline file.
-For example *test-project.txt*.
-3. Click **Open** and close the script window.
-  The script creates the stub project structure in the location you specified as `project repository` and opens the File Explorer when ready:
+2. The script creates the stub project structure in the C:\outline2dita\projects\ folder.
-  - en
-  - test-project.xpr
-  The topic files are created under *en/source/*.
+4. Topic files are generated in *en/source/*.
 The file name and the `title` element are assigned as given in the outline.
-  The ditamap is created under *en* and already contains `conref` elements to the topic files.
+5. The ditamap is generated in *en* and contains `conref` elements to the topic files.
 4. Open the .xpr project in oXygen and check if the new *test-project.ditamap* is valid.
-5. Try publishing the two associated scenarios for PDF and WebHelp.

 ## Known issues

 1. The map should end with a topic on the first level (such as *Imprint*).
 This issue will be fixed asap.
-2. [FIXED] Right-click the other language folder, if you don't need it (*de* or *en*), and click **Remove from project**.
-3. Need to implement support for special charcaters (normalize titles when used in filepaths).
+2. Need to implement support for special characters (normalize titles when used in filepaths).
+3. If the previous output folder or any files are open, the script won't complete.
+Close all files and folders to regenerate the output.